addi96e/simple-Git-repository-/README.md

-this is my simple git repository it is for my activity for git and git hub course
+this is my simple git repository it is for my activity for git and git hub course i will be submitting it now